apache/echarts-doc/en/tutorial/media-query.md

 ```

-**Priority when multiple query are satisfied: **
+**Priority when multiple queries are satisfied: **

-Attention: When multiple `query` are being satisfied at the same time, all will be defined by mergeOption and those are difined later will be merged (those with higher priority).
+Attention: When multiple `query` are satisfied at the same time, all of them will be merged with `mergeOption` and those are defined later will be merged later, thus provides them with higher priority.

-**query by default: **
+**Query by default: **

-If certain item in `media` is not `query`, then it means『default value』, namely when all the rules are not met,  dapot this option.
+If an item in `media` has no not `query`, then it means *default value*, which will be used when all other rules fail.

-**Pay attention when container size changes with time: **
+**Pay attention when container size changes:**

-In many circumstances, the container DOM node doesn't need to change size with dragging, but only need to set several classic size based on different end.
+In many cases, container DOM node doesn't need to change size with user dragging.
+Instead, it may set to several sizes on varied ends.

-But if the container DOM node needs to change size with dragging, attention needs to be paied to this: if certain configuration item appears in certain `query option`, then it should also appeared in other `query option`, or it would not return to the original state. (`left/right/top/bottom/width/height` does not subject to the restrictions)
+But if the container DOM node needs to change size with dragging, you need to pay attention to this: if certain configuration item appears in one `query option`, then it should also appeared in other `query option`, or it will not be able to return to the original state. (`left/right/top/bottom/width/height` are not restricted to this rule.)

+**`media` in *composite option* does not support merge**

+When `chart.setOption(rawOption)` for the second, third, fourth, fifth, and etc. times, if `rawOption` is `composite option` (which means it contains `media` list), then, the new `rawOption.media` list will not merge with the old `media`. instead, it will simply replace the option.
+Of course, `rawOption.baseOption` will still merge with the old option normally.

 <br>
-Last let's see an example combined with time:
+Finally, let's see an example combining with timeline:

 ~[750x700](${galleryViewPath}doc-example/bar-media-timeline&edit=1&reset=1)